bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ### The Webpage

 The webpage for the ARG can be found [here](https://www.multidimensionalnavigator8.help/index-desktop.html) and provides the bulk of what we know about the Nex Gen lore.
-The wiki also covers [the webpage](pages/webpage) itself and the different software on it.
+The wiki also covers [the webpage](pages/website/website) itself and the different software on it.
 The serial number on the side of M8's head on the album cover is the code you will need to get into the website.

-Currently, many functionalities are disabled.
-While the [wi-fi](pages/lore/wifi) password was found spread out in Bring Me The Horizon pop-up shops all over the world, we still seem to be missing some credentials to actually use the wi-fi.
-Updates have mostly opened up files in a folder called [FOR SOF](pages/for-sof).
-The recommended order is to read about the webpage first, then read more about the files in this folder.
-All passwords are spoiler-tagged, but articles about characters, songs or the lore will obviously contain many spoilers.

 ![Image of band cards included with certain physical releases.](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/band-cards.png)

 ### Socials & other sources

-Currently the ARG is in active development and many exciting things are happening.
+Currently, the ARG is in active development and many exciting things are happening.
 BMTH also post ARG- and Nex Gen-related posts on their [Instagram](https://www.instagram.com/bringmethehorizon), [Twitter](https://x.com/bmthofficial), [YouTube](https://www.youtube.com/@BMTHOfficialVEVO), [Facebook](https://www.facebook.com/bmthofficial/) and [Discord](https://discord.com/invite/bmthofficial).
 We include some of these posts in the various articles where relevant.